linushak/devstarCode/README.md

 | Java SE     |   https://github.com/thebeebs/xwingjavaclient |
 |PHP | [https://github.com/thebeebs/xwingphpclient](https://github.com/thebeebs/xwingphpclient) |

-2. Go to the preferred Weapon's Git Repo and fork into your own repository.
+2. Go to the preferred weapon's Git repository above and fork into your own repository.
 Either clone this repo locally or you can simply work on GitHub and edit the files if you do not not have local development tools that you would prefer to use.

+TODO: Provide instructions here.
+For GitHub but also local commands.

 3. You should now successfully have cloned the code to your laptop.

 ## Mission: Deploy your first fighter! ##

-Before you start your first mission, make sure you are ready as per below

-- [x] You understand the goal of the workshop
-- [x] You have grouped together with your squad
-- [x] You have received your squad's, Name,  Identitiy Domain, the username and the password
-- [x] You have selected which weapon you, as a member of your squad, will be using
-- [x] You are able to clone the source code of your weapon to your development environment.

 ### Mission Description ###

-In order to take up the battle against the Alien War Ship, your squad would need to deploy at least one space fighter (microservice) to the cloud.
+In order to take up the battle against the Alien War Ship, your need to deploy your space fighter (microservice) to the cloud.

 ### Mission Awards ###

-- Maximum number of points for this mission: **100**
+- Number of points for this mission: **100**
-- Lesser points will be given to subsequent squads.

 ### Mission Instructions ###

 To deploy your fighter, you will use Continuous Integration and Deployment.
-+ In short, the **Continuous Integration and Deployment** strategy means that you push the code from your development environment to the Git repository.
++ In short, when you push the code from your development environment or perform a change in the GitHub editor for the Git repository.
 Werker will then automatically build, package and deploy your application to Application Container Cloud.

 You will not to have to worry about compilation, package and deployment.